BU-ECE-Senior-Design/03-Miniproject-2026-27/README.md

 - [ ] Completed breadboard assembly per schematic
 - [ ] Fabricated and assembled enclosure (if MEs on team)
 - [ ] Documentation in this repository
-- [ ] Video recording demonstrating required function
+- [ ] Video recording demonstrating required function (stored in google drive)

 ## Contribution Workflow